playground-git/justdone-data-scrapping/docs/architecture.md

 - Implement data quality checks
 - Add unit and integration tests
 - There are different versions of paper; think about how to handle it.
+- Bulk access to arXiv dataset.
+The full set of PDFs is available for free in the GCS bucket gs://arxiv-dataset or through Google API.

 ## Data Flow